mrklaney/single-view-demo/README.md

 You'll need root priveleges to finish this lab.
 There are different ways to log into the Sandbox as the root user, depending on whether it's running locally on your laptop or if it's running on Azure.

 ### Local Sandbox
-Start the sandbox, and note its IP address shown on the VBox/VMware screen.
+Start the sandbox, and note its IP address shown on the VirtualBox/VMware screen.
 Add the IP address into your laptop's "hosts" file so you don't need to type the Sandbox's IP address and can reach it much more conveniently at "sandbox.hortonworks.com."
 You will need to add a line similar to this in your hosts file:

 ```
-192.168.191.241 sandbox.hortonworks.com sandbox
+192.168.191.241 sandbox.hortonworks.com
 ```

 Note: The IP address will likely be different for you.